bjucps209/spring2021-team4/README.md

 # spring2021-team4

 ## Instructions
-To play our game all you will need are the four directional arrow buttons on your keyboard.
+Begin the game by clicking NEW GAME.
+To play all you will need are the four directional arrow buttons on your keyboard.
 The Goal is to survive.

 ## Work Completed